Potassium chloride: Fertilizer

 The majority of the potassium chloride produced is used for making fertilizer, called potash, since the growth of many plants is limited by potassium availability.
 The term "potash" refers to various mined and manufactured salts that contain potassium in water-soluble form.
 Potassium chloride sold as fertilizer is known as "muriate of potash"—it is the common name for potassium chloride (KCl) used in agriculture.
 The vast majority of potash fertilizer worldwide is sold as muriate of potash.
 The dominance of muriate of potash in the fertilizer market is due to its high potassium content (approximately 60% K_{2}O equivalent) and relative affordability compared to other potassium sources like sulfate of potash (potassium sulfate).
 Potassium is one of the three primary macronutrients essential for plant growth, alongside nitrogen and phosphorus.
-Potassium plays a vital role in various plant physiological processes, including enzyme activation, photosynthesis, protein synthesis, and water regulation.
+Potassium is required for plant physiological processes including enzyme activation, photosynthesis, protein synthesis, and water regulation.
 For watering plants, a moderate concentration of potassium chloride (KCl) is used to avoid potential toxicity: 6 mM (millimolar) is generally effective and safe for most plants, which is approximately 0.4 g per liter of water.